![]() |

 invokes Hitchcock, most especially Saul Bass' famous titles for Psycho.

-Images are ripped, and torn bars and credits race across the screen.
+Images are ripped, torn bars and credits race across the screen.
 The

 music is reminiscent of film noir with a touch of Latin romanticism.
 This

 is Raymond Chandler with a transgender twist.
-Ignacio takes his role as
+Ignacio is

-the mystery's femme-fatale to new heights by performing some of it in quite
+the mystery's femme-fatale and he takes his role to new heights by performing some of it in quite

 fetching drag.
 The movie is set in 1980 when a post-Franco Spain was still